 From these words, we drew a conclusion that JIRA is designed around the issue, which can drive management, work decomposition, and teamwork, and then implement project plans, and finally complete product development.

 The positioning of JIRA is very clear, the advantages of which is issue management.
-In software project, issue means problems, defects, errors, functions, tasks, and small projects.
+In a software project, issue means problems, defects, errors, functions, tasks, and small projects.
 It is the same feature in many project management software, such as Redmine.
 But issue usually refers to defect in everyday use.

-In another words, JIRA improves its project management around issue management, rather than from the perspective of a project management tool, JIRA’s position has always been for teams, so it cannot be used just as an issue management system alone.
+In other words, JIRA improves its project management around issue management, rather than from the perspective of a project management tool, JIRA’s position has always been for teams, so it cannot be used just as an issue management system alone.
 Therefore, it is necessary to adjust its position and upgrade to a tool that is for enterprises.

 Which one to choose?
 JIRA or ZenTao?